RANGE FORD DOMESTIC COMPETITION INFORMATION

 • Date of forfeit

-A forfeit fee will be invoiced to the team and is required to be paid prior to the team’s next game.
+If applicable a forfeit fee for late notification (after 12pm on game day) will be invoiced to the Club and is required to be paid prior to the team’s next game.
 The amount of the forfeit fees is dependent on when notice of the forfeit is received by us.

 Teams who forfeit any finals game will automatically be removed from the remainder of the Finals Series for that Competition.